Suranchiyev/memory-game/README.md

 The game randomly shuffles the cards.
 A user wins once all cards have successfully been matched.

 To get started, navigate to project location.
 Open index.html file with your browser

+Or try it out online: https://suranchiyev.github.io/memory-game/

 ### Memory Game Logic
 The game randomly shuffles the cards: